aws/aws-lambda-builders/aws_lambda_builders/workflows/nodejs_npm_esbuild/DESIGN.md

 * `minify`: boolean, defaulting to `true`
 * `sourcemap`: boolean, defaulting to `false`

-Here is an example that deactivates minification and source maps, and supports JavaScript features compatible with Node.js version 10.
+Here is an example that deactivates minification, enables source maps, and supports JavaScript features compatible with Node.js version 10.

 ```json
 {